slabs37/file-directory-list/README.md

 This is a fork with same page media viewing and disabled folder functionality

-For pdf-to-image viewing functionality you need to include pdftmp and pdf.php in the folder
+For pdf-to-image viewing functionality you need to include pdf.php in the folder

 A demo of this fork can be found here: https://pooyahaghi.ir/ri/dir/